Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Results

 Figures~\ref{fig:spatial-utilization}~and~\ref{fig:vehicle-utilization} detail the impact of these flow volumes for the most utilized legs in the \gls{acr:pts} and a representative vehicle.
 As can be seen, the utilization related to freight requests in certain network legs scales with the overall utilization in the system (see Figure~\ref{fig:spatial-utilization}).
-Still, we observe classical bottle neck effects as the utilization on Leg~IV-VIII is significantly higher than all other utilizations across all scenarios.
-From a microscopic perspective at vehicle level, we observe that the passenger utilization curve shows multiple peaks in a frequency of around $0.5$ hours (see Figure~\ref{fig:vehicle-utilization}).
-These peaks stem from the vehicles trajectory, going back and forth on its line: the vehicle frequently crosses the vaster city center area but is less utilized around the turnaround points.
-As can be seen, our algorithm determines a solution that routes freight through the network utilizing the available excess capacity of the vehicle.
-The beneficial effect of dynamically allocating capacity is particularly evident in this plot at around $9$am when passengers almost fully utilize the vehicle, and no additional freight is transported.
-Particularly the optimistic scenario demonstrates the importance of dynamic capacity allocation, as the displayed vehicle utilizes its entire capacity for passenger transit demand at around $8$am and $9$am.
-Nevertheless, when its capacity is not fully required for passengers, it repeatedly transports freight.
+Still, we observe bottleneck effects as the utilization on Leg~IV-VIII is significantly higher than all other utilizations across all scenarios.

+\revone{To further assess the effects on Leg~IV--VIII, Figure~\ref{fig:spatial-utilization-passenger} displays the $20$ most utilized \gls{acr:pt} legs together with the corresponding freight volumes on the respective legs.
+The figure also reports the number of services on each leg, where a service occurs every time a vehicle traverses the leg.
+The spatial distribution of passenger flow on the network is stable across the different scenarios and is linked to the available number of services.